advayk/BayesianDeepLearning/README.md

 ### Re-implementation Results

+For our re-implementation we implemented SWAG.
+Furthermore, the paper described how the blurring for multiple different blur levels but we decided on using the CIFAR-10 data set in PyTorch Torchvision and manually blur the images using a GaussianBlur where:
+Light: sigma=0.5
+Medium: sigma=1
+Heavy: sigma = 2.0
+The paper used PreResNet-20 but we decided on using resnet18 for simplicity and efficienty.
+We used the Negative Log-Likelihood (NLL) to benchmark the performance of MultiSWAG and Deep Ensembles.
+NLL computes the loss between model outputs and true labels by converting the labels to integers and using them to index into the outputs to get the predicted probabilities.
+It then calculates the negative log-likelihood by summing the logarithms of these probabilities and returns the result.

 The re-implementation showed the following results:

 - **MultiSWAG**: Achieved the best performance in terms of negative log likelihood under varying Gaussian blur intensities.